-Montana Board of Housing pays a portion of the fees charged by the lender in originating a loan, thereby lowering the closing costs for the borrower!
+Montana Housing pays a portion of the fees charged by the lender in originating a loan, thereby lowering the closing costs for the borrower!

-Montana Board of Housing also offers lower-interest mortgage loans that reduce monthly payments.
+Montana Housing also offers lower-interest mortgage loans that reduce monthly payments.

 Go to our "Find a Lender" tab in the left-hand column and get the process going!